 Restaurant Industry Snapshot™ – May 2021

-Restaurant sales have recovered in recent months, as well as achieving growth rates stronger than recent years.
+Restaurant sales have recovered in recent months, as well as achieving growth rates stronger than in recent years.
 Comp sales in May dropped 1.6 percentage points from the results posted in April.
-Nonetheless, 2-year same store sales was robust at +5.4% during the month.
+Nonetheless, 2-year same-store sales were robust at +5.4% during the month.

 The Southeast region posted a strong 9.35% same-store sales growth, while New England was the worst performer at -1.98%.
 New England was the only region that experienced negative sales growth during the month.